LogtalkDotOrg/logtalk3/examples/cc/NOTES.md

 3.00.0 Alpha 34 to the library directory.
 This example is kept, however, to maintain compatibility with existing applications that use this portable operating-system interface and to hold for now a set of unit tests.

+But this folder still contains a `plain.lgt` file for testing the conditional compilation directives independently of any libraries.